Option

 These methods extract the contained value in an std::option::Option when it is the Some variant.
 If the std::option::Option⮳ is None:

-Use combinators
+Use Combinators

 std